 From the moment we signed up, we felt like they “got” what we, as freelance writers, need: There were options for “content marketer” and “copywriter” (among other writing-related career choices) as Company options on the sign-up sheet.
 Nice!

-The new FreshBooks also offers a mobile app for iOS and Android, so self-employed professionals can run their businesses anytime, anywhere.
+The new FreshBooks also offers an invoice app for mobile, both iOS and Android, so self-employed professionals can run their businesses anytime, anywhere.

 They also have an excellent referral/affiliate program.

 Cons: Since we were basing this article on how “intuitive” the site was for new users with limited time on their hands, we have to say that the “bigness” of the site could be a bit overwhelming for new users just looking to invoice a client.

 Also, there’s no longer a free option; you’ll need to upgrade to a paid monthly plan to use the service after the initial 30-day free trial.
 That said, even when it existed, the free plan was pretty useless, only allowing you to invoice one client per month.